-Richland County Board of Developmental Disabilities Early Intervention Services 2017 Plan
+Richland County Board of Developmental Disabilities

+Early Intervention Services 2018 Plan

-- Purpose: Early Intervention is designed to promote family competence and confidence by assisting families to learn and apply strategies which will help them meet the special needs of children with developmental disabilities in natural environments.
+• Purpose: Early Intervention (EI) is designed to promote family competence and confidence by assisting families to learn and apply strategies which will help them meet the special needs of children with developmental disabilities in natural environments.
 A Developmental Specialist provides regular support to the family, backed up by a team of other professionals who can also provide services to the child and family through joint home visits.
 The frequency and intensity of joint home visits depends on the child and family's needs and resources available.
 The scope of services provided by the Richland County Board of Developmental Disabilities is specified in its plans and resolutions.
-Early Intervention Services are provided to families who have children that have been determined eligible under OAC 3701-8-07. - Assessment of Needs: Once a child has been determined eligible, the family and members of their Early
+Early Intervention Services are provided to families who have children that have been determined eligible under OAC 3701-8-07.

-Intervention team develop an Individual Family Service Plan which identifies parent-driven outcomes expected to be achieved for the child.
+- Assessment of Needs: Once a child has been determined eligible, the child is further evaluated to determine their specific needs for early intervention.
+Our team further assesses to determine the child's strengths and needs in the family's every day routines.
+The family identifies their priorities and their routines to focus the intervention services.
+The family and members of the Early Intervention team then develops an Individual Family Service Plan which identifies parent-driven outcomes expected to be achieved with and for the child.
 This Plan also includes services necessary to meet the unique needs of the child and the family.
 This Service Plan is reviewed a minimum of every six months to assure that outcomes are achieved and modified as needed.
-An annual redetermination of eligibility and assessment of need is completed to obtain information about the appropriateness of current services, determine if there are other needs to be addressed, or if the child has reached age-appropriate skill levels and no longer needs EI services.
+An annual re-determination of eligibility and assessment of need is completed to obtain information about the appropriateness of current services, determine if there are other needs to be addressed, or if the child has reached age-appropriate skill levels and no longer needs EI services.
 When families exit the program, they are asked to complete one of our Early Intervention Surveys.
-This gives us feedback to assure that we are successfully following the key principles for providing Early Intervention services in natural environments and that evidence-based best practice is achieving the outcomes desired.

-• Services: Services available from the Early Intervention program include: 1) special instruction by certified Developmental Specialists who assist families to learn and apply various approaches which will help families meet the needs of their children, and 2) Service Coordination.
+This gives us feedback to assure that we are successfully following the key principles for providing Early Intervention services in natural environments and that evidence-based best practice is achieving the outcomes desired. - Services: Services available from the Early Intervention program include: 1) special instruction by certified Developmental Specialists who assist families to learn and apply various approaches which will help families meet the needs of their children, and 2) Service Coordination, and, 3) other professional services as identified as part of the plan.